redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/README.md

 ## The current state of development

 1. It's possible to deploy all components above to the predefined intellect.eu participant and operate with them with the predefined user
-   1. Setting up a new participant is in progress
+   1. The components' system client/reader has been tested on a single domain in 2 intellect.eu node-participants for daml `2.7.9` (so with most of the checks disabled).
    2. Creating a new user in the Keycloak, they can connect to the provider, is in progress (*it always uses the admin user in the participant*)
 2. Contracts' visibility in the global Canton world, outside intellect.eu, is a mystery
     1. it depends on the Parties defined in other participants